LedgerHQ/app-age/README.md

 ### Local building and installing

-You can also compile this app locally and load it to your device by using [Cargo Ledger](https://github.com/LedgerHQ/cargo-ledger).
+You can also compile this app locally by executing `cargo ledger build <device>` (with `<device>` being either `nanosplus` or `nanox`).

+Additionally, you can load the app to your device by using [Cargo Ledger](https://github.com/LedgerHQ/cargo-ledger).
+Please note that loading this app on a device without using Ledger Live is only available for __Nano S Plus__ and requires the [`ledgerctl`](https://github.com/LedgerHQ/ledgerctl) Python tool.

-To do so, just execute: `cargo ledger build nanos --load`.
+To do so, just execute: `cargo ledger build nanosplus --load`.

 ## Requirements